< back to Blog home

 Cleaning is a big part of keeping hotels and hospitality businesses ready for guests.
 This is even more important given the recent COVID-19 pandemic.
 There are more stringent bar cleaning checklist rules and hotel standards.
 Of course, this brings with it the hazard of dangerous chemicals.

 The best way to avoid risk with these chemicals is to keep them in the hands of the cleaning crew.
 That can mean either on carts or in a locked store room.
+You should also have a specific section of your inventory management system devoted to these chemicals.

 5. Common Safety Hazards

-Common safety hazards in a hospitality business are slips, trips, and falls.
+The most common safety hazards in a hospitality business are slips, trips, and falls.
 To avoid these risks, make sure your carpets are well-maintained and keep wet floor signs available.
 Additionally, it's a good practice to have stairs and steep areas lit up for greater visibility at night.

 3. Special Event Management